COVID-19 has changed the entire world in more ways than one.

 Contact Student Defense Attorneys Today

 Any student facing the possibility of expulsion, suspension, or any other penalty for breaking a COVID-19-related rule should contact DC Student Defense.
 Your options are far from limited, and we can help protect your name at your school and assist you when navigating any disciplinary hearings or proceedings.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a consultation.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.